-- A. All Junior Division Exhibitors will be issued a wristband and must be worn at all times, and present it to Douglas County Fair & Rodeo Management or security personnel on request. - 1.
+- A. All Junior Division Exhibitors will be issued a wristband and it must be worn at all times and be presented to Douglas County Fair & Rodeo Management or security personnel on request. - 1.
 Failure to present the Junior Division Exhibitor wristband on request may result in the Junior Division Exhibitor being escorted off the Fairgrounds. - 2.
 Only Fair issued wristbands will be accepted.
 Lost Junior Division Exhibitor wristbands must be reported immediately to Douglas County Fair & Rodeo Management.